 Of important note, Farmingdale is also a town of artists.
 Farmingdale has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Farmingdale’s character.

-A relatively large number of people in Farmingdale telecommute to their jobs.
-Overall, about 21.58% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 21.58% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Farmingdale is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Farmingdale does not have a public transit system used by locals to get to and from work.

 The per capita income in Farmingdale in 2022 was $35,976, which is middle income relative to Maine, and upper middle income relative to the rest of the US.
 This equates to an annual income of $143,904 for a family of four.
 However, Farmingdale contains both very wealthy and poor people as well.